jcurl/RJCP.DLL.Log/apps/DltDump/README.md

 * A file on disk;
   * As recorded by a logger, containing a storage header; or
   * binary data, recorded from a TCP stream (e.g. with netcat), or serial.
+  * Recorded with a PCAP or PCAP-NG file
 * a TCP server; or
 * a Serial port.